 The task of competent authorities is to create conditions that would make it possible for families to have decent living standards.
 When living conditions drastically deteriorate, public authorities have the obligation to grant appropriate support to families.
 By contrast, the provisions on eviction in the administrative procedure do not guarantee even minimal protection against homelessness to evicted families, although – pursuant to Article 71(1) of the Constitution, those families are subject to special protection by the state.

 The Tribunal also referred to the effects of the judgment.
 The Tribunal stressed that the carrying out of eviction “onto the street”, without any appropriate protective provisions, brings about far-reaching social consequences, which are, in fact, irreversible.
 Therefore, the Tribunal did not decide to defer the entry into force of the judgment in the present case.

 Moreover, the Tribunal emphasised that, on the basis of Article 144 of the said Act, it is possible to reconstruct more than one legal norm.
 The challenged provision is the subject of this constitutional review, only insofar as it constitutes the basis of enforced debt collection against residential premises.
 Within the scope that was not the subject of the review, Article 144 of the said Act remains in force, and it may still constitute a basis of enforced debt collection in the administrative procedure.

-The hearing was presided over by Judge Andrzej Zielonacki, and the Judge Rapporteur was Judge Zbigniew Jędrzejewski.
+The Presiding Judge of the adjudicating bench was Judge Andrzej Zielonacki, and the Judge Rapporteur was Judge Zbigniew Jędrzejewski.